Reapplying for LLB Part II

 On this page, you will find the following information:

-If you have already been admitted to LLB Part I
+Already admitted to LLB Part I?

 2026 LLB Part II Requirements